Rapidfacture/rf-config/README.md

 * Simple NodeJS config read-in library
 * Loads a default or custom config file
 * Falls back on `./config/conf/config.js` (custom), then on `./config/conf.default/config.js` if no file specified
-* Adds contents from ./package.json
 * `config.path` variable used to store project paths.
 Path existence is validated
-* Error handling
+* Adds contents from ./package.json
-* Optional dependency: Uses rf-log for error logging if available
+* Error handling; optional dependency: Uses rf-log for error logging if available

 ## Getting Started

 > npm install rf-config

-To load this config.js file:
+To load this config.js file in `./config/conf/config.js`:
 ```js
 module.exports = {
    config: 'local',